RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 title: controlling StyleGAN in real time
 ---

-*(update Dec 2022) I've updated the below to PyTorch/SG3 for a workshop, slides are [here](https://rvirmoors.github.io/ccia/slides/stylegan-workshop).*

 Most applications of GANs turn up as exported images or videos.
 Turns out though, it's not that difficult to run inference in (almost) real time, as part of a reactive system.
 This is how I did it.

 *(update Dec 2021) We did something similar for this year's Creative Coding, using the new(er) StyleGAN3-PyTorch model to [project a live video feed](https://rvirmoors.github.io/ccia/gans-interactive-inference).*

+*(update Dec 2022) I updated the below to PyTorch/SG3 for a workshop, slides are [here](https://rvirmoors.github.io/ccia/slides/stylegan-workshop).*

 I've always been a music guy, and decided a long time ago visuals weren't "my thing" beyond the occasional experiment.
 This is one of them: I trained my first GAN a few weeks